JiyaMehta-6/JiyaMehta-6/README.md

 Focused on scalable architecture, ML pipelines, and clean, modular code.

 # Currently Working on
-Three Commercial embedded systems with arduino, esp32 and eso 8266
+Three Commercial embedded systems with arduino, esp32 and esp 8266

 # 🔧 Current Focus